GEK Wiki

 Insulation Data

-Page history last edited by jim mason 5 mos ago
+Page history last edited by jim mason 10 years, 10 months ago

 We've split our info on insulation into two separate pages: Insulation Data and Insulation Products.
 You are currently on the Insulation Data page.
 Here you will find charts on R values and temp tolerance for common insulative materials.
 The Insulation Products page is our running reference and commentary on where, what and why of various products we have tried and might have something to say about them.